kirakiray/noneos-core/docs/en/documentation/move-and-copy.md

 ## Copy Directory

 The `copyTo()` method is also applicable to directories, recursively copying the directory and all its contents.
-The second parameter is the target directory name; if not provided, the original directory name is used:
+The second parameter is the target directory name, if not provided, the original directory name is retained:

 ```javascript
 const sourceDir = await get("my-app/sourceDir", { create: "dir" });